JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 <br/>

-### Configuring Autohotspot
+## Configuring Autohotspot
 There is the option to configure a Hotspot which automatically activates when the configured WI-FI network (see wpa_supplicant.conf) is not available.
 This is done with the Autohotspot package.
-You can find more information about this package here: [Raspberry Pi - Auto WiFi Hotspot Switch Internet](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/157-raspberry-pi-auto-wifi-hotspot-switch-internet).
+You can find more information about this package here: [Raspberry Pi - Auto Wi-Fi Hotspot Switch Internet](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/157-raspberry-pi-auto-wifi-hotspot-switch-internet).

 To activate and run the package, choose the options: